fruit-bat/pico-zxspectrum/README.md

 * 23/07/22 - Audio output via PCM 5100A DAC for Pico DV board
 * 23/07/22 - Moved to Pimoroni FATFS to support Pimoroni Pico DV board
 * 10/07/22 - Added basic support for PS/2 keyboards

+Builds with an RP_AUDIO_IN pin can now load from tape.
+Preparing the audio signal will require a little extra circuitry and some examples will be added to this page.

 The move from [Carl's no-OS-FatFS-SD-SPI-RPi-Pico](https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico) to [Pimoroni's FatFS](https://github.com/pimoroni/pimoroni-pico) was made as the SD card pins on the